ShubhamPatgavkar/FinSight/README.md

 ```

 ### 3. Environment Configuration
-Create a `.env` file in the root directory:
+Create a `.env` file in the project directory:

 ```env
 # Database